Elliott Wilson (journalist): Breakup with XXL

 Wilson's tenure at XXL ended in January 2008 under controversial circumstances.
 On March 9, 2009, in partnership with Paul Rosenberg, he launched RapRadar.com, a webpage that documents mainstream hip-hop and rap culture in real time.
 Rap Radar has been nominated for best hip-hop web site for the BET Hip Hop Awards in 2010, 2011, and 2012.
-In 2010, Wilson became editor of RESPECT. magazine.
-In 2012, Wilson launched "Keep It Thoro", a two-hour weekly show on East Village Radio.
+In 2010, Wilson became editor of Respect magazine.
+In 2012, Wilson launched Keep It Thoro, a two-hour weekly show on East Village Radio.
 The show, hosted by Wilson, features new music, and interviews with today's most popular and relevant artists.
 Since the summer of 2012, Keep It Thoro has been EVR's No. 1 overall show.

 In 2011, The Hollywood Reporter named Wilson to its list of "Top 20 Music Industry Innovators".
 Billboard named Elliott to its "Twitter 140" in 2011 and 2012, a list of the most influential people in the music business.
 In 2011, MTV listed Wilson as one of six "Hip-hop Culture MVPs".
 He has appeared as an expert on ABC, CNN, MTV, MTV2, VH1, BET, among others.

+In 2024, he became the editorial director of Uproxx, HipHopDX and Dime Magazine.